 The way to lose clients would be to inundate them with unwanted phone calls and emails in a vain effort to get them to keep you on the radar.
 Social media allows you to maintain an unobtrusive presence without being cloying.
 With a well-planned and targeted social media campaign, people will take notice without you having to work so hard for that result.

 If you are thinking of using social media for your B2B marketing, IronPlane can help.
-As a leading online marketing firm, they specialize in solutions for B2B companies.
+As a leading full-service web development agency, they specialize in solutions for B2B companies.
 Contact IronPlane today for a consultation and see how social media can assist you in personalizing your company, providing carefully crafted messages to your target audience, and improving your bottom line.